top of page

 Board Members

-We are very proud of everything our Board members do for our congregation.
-Our Board members are Ray Mondschein (President), David Altman (Secretary), Mark Brown (Treasurer), and Karen Kelliher (Adult Education), with Lindsey Michaels and Ellen Meagher as Board Members-at-Large.
+We are very proud of everything our board members do for our congregation.
+Our board members are Ray Mondschein (President), David Altman (Secretary), Mark Brown (Treasurer), and Karen Kelliher (Adult Education), with Lindsey Michaels, Ellen Meagher, and Andrew Jurman as board members-at-Large.

 bottom of page